 Owning an allotment is hard work and it will require many hours of dedication.
 You’ll need to clear out the patch when you first get access to it to remove all weeds and traces of plants from the previous allotment holder.
 You may need to add natural, organic fertilizers to the soil if it has become void of natural nutrients due to the previous over-use.

 You’ll need to draw up plans for your allotment every season to ensure you plant your vegetables at the correct time of year and that you always have a fresh supply of harvestable plants ready for eating.

 Many allotments are inspected regularly to ensure you are keeping them tidy and weed-free.
 If you fail to keep your allotment up-to-scratch, you may be evicted from the patch.

-Despite the large amount of effort, the rewards you get back from an allotment can make a real difference to your life.
-If you enjoy gardening (in all weathers!) and are looking for a new pastime to get you out of the house, exercising regularly and meeting new people then an allotment might be just what you need.
+Despite a large amount of effort, the rewards you get back from an allotment can make a real difference in your life.
+If you enjoy gardening (in all weathers!) and are looking for a new pastime to get you out of the house, exercising regularly, and meeting new people then an allotment might be just what you need.

 Fancy starting your own allotment?
 Watch the video below for some top tips for allotment beginners.

 Some vegetables will thrive in small spaces whereas others would be better suited for a vegetable patch or allotment.
 The following plants should all grow well in containers: